AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/the-magento-cloud-cli-doesnt-show-an-active-environment.md

 ## Solution

-You have to manually specify the environment with the `e|-environment` flag.
+You will have to manually specify the environment with the `e|-environment` flag.

 1. Find the list of active environments and take note of the environment names: